paulfioravanti/steno-dictionaries/dictionaries/q-and-a.md

   potentially be derived from the theory used by the [National Court Reporters Association][] (NCRA)
-- outlines I derived (read: made up) from the `STPHAOEUFPLT`-based outlines for The Court
+- outlines I derived (read: made up) from the `STPHAOEUFPLT`-based outlines for The Court (since the Videographer, Court Reporter, Clerk, and Bailiff work with or for the Court, I figured their outlines could be grouped together)

-Use whichever outlines feel comfortable to you, or make up new ones entirely.
+Use whichever outlines feel comfortable to you, or make up new ones entirely like I did!
-There's no right or wrong!

 <!-- vim-markdown-toc GFM -->